Convergent and Efficient Deep Q Network Algorithm: Convergent DQN algorithm

 \subsection{Interpreting DQN as fitted value iteration}

-As we find that Q-learning and the related conventional TD methods and DQN have learning behaviour preferable to RG, we wish to minimally modify DQN so that it can maintain its learning behaviour without non-convergence.
-Fortunately, this is possible.
-To proceed, we cast DQN into the form of fitted value iteration (FVI) \citep{FittedValueIteration}.
-With initial parameters $\tilde{\theta}_0$ of the target network, the DQN loss for a transition $(s_t,a_t,r_t,s_{t+1})$ and network parameters $\theta$ can be defined as
+As we find that Q-learning and the related conventional TD methods and DQN have learning dynamics that is preferable to RG, we wish to minimally modify DQN so that it can maintain its learning dynamics while being convergent.
+To proceed, we first cast DQN into the form of fitted value iteration (FVI) \citep{FirstFittedQIteration, FittedValueIteration}.
+With initial parameters $\tilde{\theta}_0$ of the target network, the DQN loss for a transition $(s_t,a_t,r_t,s_{t+1})$ and network parameters $\theta$ is defined as